 Salmon spend most of their lives in the ocean, feeding until they reach maturity.
 Both predation and climate impacts on marine food webs pose significant threats to their survival in the ocean.
 Using advanced technologies, we will measure indicators of ocean productivity and predation rates to improve predictions of salmon survival and growth.

-Within each focus area is a list of proposed projects and budgets.
+Within each focus area is a list of proposed projects.
 We will base project selection on responsiveness to the Climate-Ready Fisheries goals, feasibility, budget, and capacity maintenance and expansion.

-We will use $15 million to support conservation efforts through the Pacific Coastal Salmon Recovery Fund.
-This funding, combined with other funding streams and multiple partners, will prioritize large-scale habitat restoration projects with transformational watershed and salmon population benefits.
+We will continue to support conservation efforts through the Pacific Coastal Salmon Recovery Fund.
+This will prioritize large-scale habitat restoration projects with transformational watershed and salmon population benefits.
+The Pacific Coastal Salmon Recovery Fund is supported by multiple partners committed to recovering salmon.

-Our two West Coast science centers will use Inflation Reduction Act funding to conduct science that supports transformative modeling to identify and prioritize high-impact restoration.
-The Northwest Fisheries Science Center received $16.2 million and the Southwest Fisheries Science Center received $10.8 million.
-We’ll build on past efforts and transform our understanding of how habitat, climate change, and predation, and other factors affect salmon recovery.
+Our two West Coast science centers will conduct science that supports transformative modeling to identify and prioritize high-impact restoration.
+The Northwest and Southwest Fisheries Science Centers will spearhead this effort.
+We’ll build on past efforts and transform our understanding of how habitat, predation, and other factors affect salmon recovery.
 Specifically, we’ll build quantitative decision-making tools to guide recovery and fill data gaps that make those tools more accurate.